antarctica/ops-data-store/README.md

 - request an application server for running Python applications
 - request a Postgres database with required extensions
 - request a Windows VM (configured as a BAS workstation) with QGIS LTS installed to act as a reference VM
-- request a LDAP entity to use for managing application LDAP groups
+- request an LDAP entity to use for managing application LDAP groups
 - request LDAP groups as needed for implementing application permissions
 - request SAN/data volume mounted in the application server with permissions for the Python app OS user to read/write
 - request a user synchronisation mechanism between LDAP servers and between LDAP and Postgres